 The Milton and Carroll Department of Urology at Mount Sinai is transforming prostate cancer treatment and expanding the scope of knowledge about the causes of and solutions for the disease.
-Part of one of the nation’s most renowned hospitals, we utilize the leading-edge research of our medical scientists and the outstanding expertise of our clinical team to provide advanced, comprehensive, compassionate care for patients from all corners of the United States and beyond.
+Part of one of the nation’s most renowned hospitals, we utilize the leading-edge research of our medical scientists and the outstanding expertise of our clinical team to provide some of the best prostate cancer care available, that is advanced, comprehensive and compassionate, for patients from all corners of the United States and beyond.

-The Urology Department’s Chairman is Dr. Ashutosh (Ash) K. Tewari, who, when he came to us in 2013, was already recognized as one of the foremost leaders in robotic prostate surgery and prostate cancer research.
+The Urology Department’s Chairman is Dr. Ashutosh (Ash) K. Tewari, among the world's top prostate cancer urologists, who, when he came to us in 2013, was already recognized as one of the foremost leaders in robotic prostate surgery and prostate cancer research.
 Dr. Tewari is the 2012 recipient of the prestigious American Urological Association Gold Cystoscope Award for his outstanding contributions to the field of urology and urologic oncology.
-In addition to being an award-winning urologist, he is a highly active researcher who has authored more than 250 peer-reviewed articles on prostate cancer and robotic surgery.
+In addition to being an award-winning urologist and considered one of the best robotic surgeons, he is a highly active researcher who has authored more than 250 peer-reviewed articles on prostate cancer and robotic surgery.

 Under Dr. Tewari’s leadership, our goal is to provide state-of-the-art diagnostic service and, where needed, treatment that is as minimally invasive as possible – but that recognizes and addresses the full range of each patient’s medical issues and preferences.

 Excellence in Robotic Prostate Surgery